vmware/vic-product/docs/user_doc/vic_vsphere_admin/interop.md

 - Manually powering off container VMs can result in incorrect end-times for container opeations.
 Do not manually delete a contaienr VM.
 Use Docker commands to perform operations on container VMs.

 ## VMware vRealize&reg; Suite
-You can use VMware vRealize Automation to provide a self-provisioning service for VCHs, by using the vRealize Automation interface or APIs to request VCHs.
-At the end of such a provisioning process, vRealize Automation can communicate the VCH endpoint VM address to the requester.
+Your organization could use VMware vRealize Automation to provide a self-provisioning service  for VCHs, by using the vRealize Automation interface or APIs to request VCHs.
+At the end of the provisioning process, vRealize Automation would communicate the VCH endpoint VM address to the requester.
+If you deploy VCHs with TLS authentication, `vic-machine create` generates a file named `vch_name.env`.
+The `env` file contains Docker environment variables that are specific to the VCH. vRealize Automation could potentially provide the `env` file at the end of a provisioning process for VCHs.

 ## VMware vSphere vMotion&reg;